1985shree/8-week-SQL-challenge/README.md

 Question8.
 What is the total items and amount spent for each member before they became a member?

-This again requires joining of 3 tables and selecting order dates later than joining dates.
+This again requires joining of 3 tables and selecting order dates which are after dates of joining.

 ```SQL